klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab01/README.md

 }
 ```
-Notice that the use of `public` (or any other access modifier) on arguments to the constructor is a shorthand that allows us to automatically create fields with that name.
+Notice that the use of `public` (or any other access modifier) on arguments to the constructor is a shorthand that
+allows us to automatically create fields with that name.

 Notice that classes and interfaces play well together, letting the programmer decide on the right level of abstraction.

 Now, change variable `user` so that it now holds a `Student` object: `const user = new Student('Roger', 'R.', 'Rogerson');

+When done (not before), take a look at the below code.
 Your code should now look like this:
 ```typescript
 class Student {